saltchang/terminal-setup/README.md

 ./install.sh
 ```

-Now restart your terminal, and enjoy.
+Now restart your terminal or run `source ~/.zshrc`, you should see the new face of the shell.

 ### Customize Your Shell